 The first edition of Doctoral Consortium at Mindtrek invites proposal from doctoral students.
 The Doctoral Consortium is a platform for early stage doctoral students to present, develop and share ideas.
 The participants will gain insights from highly acclaimed HCI researchers and feedback on their research work.
 This forum will also provide visibility and networking platform with fellow researchers

 Deadline for full papers, demonstrations, workshops and submissions:

 EXTENDED to February 1st, 2021.

 Notification of acceptance: March 25th, 2021.

-Deadline for poster proposals and doctoral consortium submissions:
+Deadline for poster proposals, doctoral consortium submissions, student activities:

 April 10, 2021.

 Notification of acceptance: April 25, 2021.

 May 1st, 2021.